 Around this square, you will find beautiful historic buildings that are definitely worth seeing if you are staying in the city or if you are visiting for a day during your holiday in Menorca.

 There are two beautiful churches in Mahon, the Iglesia de Sant Francesc from the thirteenth century and the Iglesia de Santa Maria from the eighteenth century.
 This last church is one of the most important religious monuments in the city.

 History of Mahón, Menorca, Spain

 The Capital City of Mahon where people love walking through the historic areas whilst taking in the stunning Mahon Harbour which happens to be one of the deepest natural harbours in the world.

-While nowadays, this city is a bustling center for tourism and trade, this wasn’t always the case.
+While nowadays, this city is a bustling centre for tourism and trade, this wasn’t always the case.
 In fact, this city was once riddled with destruction and suffering was once one of the most important military ports in the entire Mediterranean.